dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core-part-2-hello-world-from-giraffe.md

     &lt;Watch Include=&quot;**\*.cshtml&quot; Exclude=&quot;bin\**\*&quot; /&gt;
 &lt;/ItemGroup&gt;</code></pre>

-By adding these sections to your `.fsproj` file you can make changes to any `.cshtml` file in your project and immediately see the changes take effect during a running Giraffe web application without having to manually restart the app.
+By adding the watcher to your project file you can start making changes to any `.cshtml` file in your project and immediately see the changes take effect during a running Giraffe web application (without having to manually restart the app).

 ### Dependency on Microsoft.AspNetCore.Mvc

-One other thing which might sound strange is the dependency on the `Microsoft.AspNetCore.Mvc` NuGet package.
+One other thing which might sound a little bit strange is the dependency on the `Microsoft.AspNetCore.Mvc` NuGet package.
 It is essentially the full MVC library being referenced by Giraffe now and it has sparked a bit of confusion or disappointment amongst some users.
 Personally I think it really doesn't matter and I wanted to explain my thinking behind this design decision.

-In order to get Razor pages working in Giraffe there were three options available:
+In order to get Razor views working in Giraffe there were three options available:

 - Implement Giraffe's own Razor engine
 - Use someone else's custom Razor engine